mayonnaisical/minisavestate_editor/README.md

 # minisavestate_editor

 type set to set a json value

-some of them don't work
+or equip/unequip to deal with charms

-i need to fix those
+some commands might not work properly